Systematic approach to measure the performance of microchannel-plate photomultipliers: xy-Scans in Magnetic Fields

 \subsection{Scanning Setup}

-The dark box shown in Fig.~\ref{fig:Bfield1} has been modified to also allow xy-scans within the magnetic field.
+The dark box shown in Fig.~\ref{fig:Bfield1} has been modified to also allow for xy-scans in a magnetic field.
 For these measurements, the micrometer screws are extended by long threaded spindles stabilized by two metal rails that extend well beyond the range of the B-field, as shown in Fig.~\ref{fig:Bfield} (right).
 The extension rails are connected to the x- and y-axis of the sledge in the dark box on one side and to a stepper motor on the opposite side.
-This arrangement allows xy-scans within the magnetic field similar to those in the laboratory without a B-field.
+This arrangement allows to perform xy-scans in a magnetic field similar to those in the laboratory in absence of magnetic field.
 The TRB3 data acquisition system is the same as that used in the lab, but the DiRICH boards are replaced by PADIWA frontend cards connected to the MCP-PMT by Samtec high-speed LSHM140 connectors and HLCD coaxial cables and placed outside the B-field.
 The automatic measurements at many xy positions and the subsequent analyses are controlled via a Python script, which can also be used to set different B-fields and high voltages.
 This enables very efficient measurements even overnight, for example.
-The scan range does not cover the full active area due to limitations within the dark box.
+The scan range does not cover the full active area due to space limitations within the dark box.
 Nevertheless, a scan range of almost 25$\times$25 mm$^2$ in x and y direction is possible, which covers about 4$\times$4 pixels of an 8$\times$8 anode MCP-PMT and $\sim$50$\times$1 pixels (in x direction) with a 100$\times$3 anode MCP-PMT.

-The laser focus is optimized by a kind of QE setup (as described in Section~\ref{positionQE}) and the measurement of the photocathode current with a Keithley picoammeter for different positions of the focusing lens.
+The laser focus is optimized as described in Section~\ref{positionQE} for the QE setup, and the photocathode current is measured with a Keithley picoammeter for different positions.
 At optimal focus, the PC current is the lowest due to saturation effects in the PC.
 For scan measurements, we usually place the lens slightly out of focus to avoid saturation of the anode current.